canonical/launchpad-manual/explanation/journey-of-a-change-to-production.rst

 and there is a periodic cron job that automatically deploys the new database patches, if any, to the `Launchpad staging environment`_.

-The patch application times can be checked from the ``staging`` deployment logs.
+The `database patch application time  <db-patch-application-time_>`_ can be checked from the ``staging`` deployment logs.
 Launchpad has strict requirements about the patch application time and it should be under 10 seconds.

 After confirming the patch application time, the instructions in the `fastdowntime deployment process documentation`_ can be used to deploy the